Flexberry/flexberry.github.io/pages/guides/base-tech/backend/gbt_aspnet.en.md

 **Technology ASP.NET WebForms**! and it was made a bet by Microsoft.
 This technology allows you to bring the process of web application development to the development process of desktop applications.
 A developer has a set of controls, which includes standard elements such as text field, button, drop-down list, and specific controls, such as controls, validation, calendar, etc. Each item can be placed in a declarative form.
 Controls are set using the properties available to the developer for changes.
 To write the code logic uses event-driven model, close to developers of desktop applications.

-**Technology ASP.NET WebForms** can be seen as a certain superstructure over the classical principle of web-programming `запрос-ответ`.
+**Technology ASP.NET WebForms** can be seen as a certain superstructure over the classical principle of web-programming «request-reply».
 This technology is an example of the concept of RAD (rapid application development — rapid application development), enabling developers to quickly and comfortably create a working app.

 **Platform ASP.NET MVC** is a framework for creating websites and web applications by implementing MVC design pattern.
 The concept of a pattern (template) MVC (model - view - controller) involves splitting the application into three components: